Gas Turbines

 Key Deliverables

-• Understanding is needed for the adoption of low-carbon fuels like methane/hydrogen mixtures and hydrogen-based fuels like ammonia or methanol
+• Use of hydrogen-based liquid fuels like ammonia or methanol

 • Predictive models for flame instabilities to expand the operation limits in the use of novel fuels